Lady3mlnm/Mini-programs-for-calculation-of-life-expectancy-in-countries/regions_Japan_(LE_tables)/README.md

 I recommend at first launch the script `0_Download_data-LE_at_birth` that will download from the database the fresh data and will save them to the folder `data-LE_at_birth`.

-Use online service [MapCharts](https://www.mapchart.net/japan.html) for creation maps.
+Use online service [MapCharts](https://www.mapchart.net/japan.html) to create maps.